codefellows-seattle-javascript-401d12/12-express_middleware/README.md

 ## Overview

 This is a basic Express API app that allows a developer to POST, PUT and GET data from an API.
-A developer should be able to see the appropriate response statuses when interacting with the API.
+A developer will be able to view the appropriate response statuses when interacting with the API.

 ## How do I use this app?